snphillips/So-Trashy-React/README.md

 # So-Trashy

 ## Project Description
 So Trashy is a data visualization that compares New York City's Department of Sanitation's (DSNY) monthly collection of refuse and recycling across New York City community districts/neighborhoods.
+So Trashy displays the latest information provided by DSNY via open data APIs.

 View site here: https://so-trashy-react.surge.sh/